Executive Perspectives on Top Risks 2021 and 2030 - The Future of Work

 - Ability to compete with “born digital” and other competitors (8)

-Another commonality is data and the ability to aggregate, analyze and put data to work for competitive advantage.
-The survey results suggest that executives are concerned that their organizations lack both the leadership and the skilled workforce to utilize effectively the data and tools they already have, and they fear that if they don’t invest in the people, methodologies and enabling technologies they need to acquire those capabilities soon, their companies could be in trouble as the next decade unfolds.
+Another commonality is data and the ability to aggregate, analyse and put data to work for competitive advantage.
+The survey results suggest that executives are concerned that their organisations lack both the leadership and the skilled workforce to utilise effectively the data and tools they already have, and they fear that if they don’t invest in the people, methodologies and enabling technologies they need to acquire those capabilities soon, their companies could be in trouble as the next decade unfolds.

 The future of work looms large on the horizon.
 Companies that not only formulate how and where they need to skill, but also are intentional as to how they will execute their plan to skill and achieve the business outcomes they expect, are most likely to have competitive advantage.
 On a macroeconomic scale, if the private sector is unsuccessful in upgrading skills in the workplace, the societal effects will be huge.

-As we progress through the disruptive 2020s, boards of directors and executive teams should prioritize the need to foster innovation while also maintaining day-to-day operations.
-Organizations must harness new technology while making sure that legacy systems are operational, secure and sustainable.
-In today’s competitive landscape, it takes the right talent, both inside and outside the organization, to accomplish this.
+As we progress through the disruptive 2020s, boards of directors and executive teams should prioritise the need to foster innovation while also maintaining day-to-day operations.
+Organisations must harness new technology while making sure that legacy systems are operational, secure and sustainable.
+In today’s competitive landscape, it takes the right talent, both inside and outside the organisation, to accomplish this.
 Companies that define a talent strategy focused on the future of work and create a culture of both high performance and innovation will be market leaders.

 Thriving in a dynamic, unpredictable business environment requires effective responses to risks related to securing data and information systems, acquiring and retaining top talent, and sustaining an innovative culture.
 When business leaders look to 2030, they are concerned about the future of work, impactful regulatory change, rapid speed of disruptive innovation, talent development, substitute products and services, fleeting customer loyalty, and competing with “born digital” competitors.
 The degree to which they are able to address those risks will have a significant effect on their ability to survive and flourish in the future.